Eldercare

 Since then, I have had much experience of the condition, mainly through visiting people with dementia in care homes but also seeking to support a small number of individuals with dementia in their own homes.
 I often give talks about dementia, such as this one which I gave to Carers Support in 2005: Dementia - Our Cinderella Disease

-I have been a member of the Alzheimer’s Society since my mother first developed dementia in the late 1990s.
-After involvement in the Sutton branch, London Area Forum and National Advisory Council, I now sit on the Society’s Quality Research in Dementia forum, which evaluates applications for funding for research projects into both the scientific and the care aspects of dementia.
+I have been a member of the Alzheimer's Society since my mother first developed dementia in the late 1990s.
+After involvement in the Sutton branch, London Area Forum and National Advisory Council, I now sit on the Society's Quality Research in Dementia forum, which evaluates applications for funding for research projects into both the scientific and care aspects of dementia.

 Many people provide unpaid care to disabled or frail relatives and friends which the state would have to provide were it not for their efforts.
 Yet carers often receive very little by way of help and are often unaware of their entitlements.
 I often give talks to carers groups, offering practical advice and discussing issues that affect them, such as my talk in Northumberland in 2005: New Charter for Home Carers